renovatebot/renovate/lib/modules/platform/codecommit/index.md

 ## Permissions

-Create a new policy for renovate with these permissions, then attach it to the user/role.
+Create a new AWS policy for renovate with these permissions, then attach it to the user/role.

-Add `"iam:GetUser",` to the `Action` array if you are using `Authentication as a USER`. it will help reduce AWS requests.
 Change the `Resource` value to the resources you want to use.

-The policy json:
+The policy json.

 ```json
 {